 What costs are involved?

-There are no-cost and low-cost refinance loans available, and some or all of the fees and closing costs may be waived with these types of loans.
 This is a brief rundown on fees that could be associated with a refinance loan:

 - Application Fee - A fee charged by the lender to process the loan application.